archlab-sciencetokyo/SimRV/README.md

 The generated documentation can be viewed by opening `docs/html/index.html` in a web browser.

 To build the documentation the submodule doxygen-awesome-css is required.
-To clone the repository with the submodule run `git clone --recurse-submodules`.
+If you have already cloned the repository you can run `git submodule update --init --recursive`.

-Or if you have already cloned the repository you can run `git submodule update --init --recursive`.
+Or to clone the repository with the submodule run `git clone --recurse-submodules`.

 ## History